 The building of the CIS Executive Committee in Minsk

-Commonwealth Goals:
+Commonwealth goals:

 – peaceful resolution of disputes and conflicts between participating countries;

-Relations between the CIS member states are based on the principles of respect for the sovereignty, self-determination and territorial integrity of countries and non-interference in their foreign policy and internal affairs, the inviolability of existing borders, the non-use of force and the resolution of disputes by peaceful means, as well as the rule of international law.
+Relations between the CIS member states are based on the principles of respect for the sovereignty, self-determination and territorial integrity of countries and non-interference in their foreign policy and internal affairs, the inviolability of existing borders, the non-use of force and the resolution of disputes by peaceful means, as well as the supremacy of international law.

 Statutory bodies of the CIS: